drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization with Van der Waals Strain
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-In their initial relative orientations the van der Waals interactions between the two molecules are not optimal.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-van-der-waals-strain-ad738afb'><i class='fa fa-play' aria-hidden='true'></i></button>In their initial relative orientations the van der Waals interactions between the two molecules are not optimal.
 Press the START button to view how the minimization of the entire system achieves better interactions with shorter distances and finally finds the minimum energy.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer